Rating based on our Living DNA review

 - Pricing: the starting price is $49

-This is a review of Living DNA (LivingDNA), a genetic testing company based in the UK that provides health and fitness reports.
+This is a review of Living DNA (LivingDNA), a UK based company for genetic testing that provides health and fitness reports.
 These reports are tailor-made for each user based on their genetic information.
 The company also offers ancestry reporting across several regions worldwide.

 The service was created by David Nicholson and Hannah Morden, under the parent company DNA Worldwide, and launched in 2004.
 In 2016, Living DNA was launched as a separate entity.
 And in 2018, the company partnered with FindMyPast to incorporate British isles and Irish family history records.

-The company conducts research based on the genetic data collected from users.
+The DNA testing company conducts research based on the genetic data collected from users.
 After registering for Living DNA, users sign-up for online surveys to contribute to this research.

 How to use Living DNA